Smoothie: Protein smoothie

 A protein smoothie is a combination of water or milk, protein powder, fruits, and vegetables.
 They can be consumed any part of the day and are used as protein supplement for those who want to increase their protein intake.
 Protein powder can have a chalky taste when mixed individually by itself with milk or water.
 The protein smoothie improves the taste of the protein powder through addition of fruits or other sweeteners.

 Yogurt smoothie

 A yogurt smoothie is a smoothie that includes yogurt as a protein source and to add a creamy texture to the drink.
 Greek yogurt, specifically, is included as a thickener (due to its strained consistency) and in order to take advantage of its claimed health benefits.

 Around the world

 India has lassi, a yogurt smoothie composed of crushed ice, yogurt, sugar or salt, and in some cases fruits, like mango.

 Fruit sharbat (a popular West and South Asian drink) sometimes include yogurt and honey.
 Pineapple smoothies made with just crushed ice and sugar are common in Southern India.
 Lassi or a very similar drink exists by different names in other countries.
-For example, doogh in Iran, shumlay in Afghanistan and some parts of Pakistan, ayran in Turkiye, and dhallë in Armenia.